1gm/website/content/_index.md

 ---

+# About

-My name is George Mokbel, I'm a freelance programmer from Southern California.
+My name is George Mokbel, I live in Southern California.

-Sometimes I post code related things on [my GitHub profile](https://github.com/1gm).
+I'm a freelance programmer and occasionally I post code on [my GitHub profile](https://github.com/1gm).

-I'm an acoustic guitar player, singer, and songwriter.
-You can find some of my work on [my YouTube channel](https://youtube.com/GeorgeGoesAcoustic).
+My hobbies include playing video games, songwriting, singing, and lifting weights.
+You can find some of my music on [my YouTube channel](https://youtube.com/GeorgeGoesAcoustic).